proycon/clam/docs/source/deployment.rst

     docker run --rm -v "/path/to/data:/data" -p 8080:80 yourservice

 If you used the generated ``*.config.yml`` external configuration file, then you can configure a lot of the deployment specific variables via environment variables.
 Check the ``*.config.yml`` file to see which are available.
 Note that most environment variables carry the additional prefix `CLAM_`.

+The ``startserver_production.sh`` script generates a non-persistent data directory on the host for use by the container, you most likely want to change this either in the script itself or by setting a `DATADIR` environment variable to an existing directory on the host prior to running the script!

 The container is based on Alpine Linux and serves your CLAM webservice via nginx and uwsgi.